cronkitedata/dj/docs/_pages/story-memo.md

 permalink: /story-memo
 ---

 This project makes up 15 percent of your final grade.
 It involves analyzing a dataset that contains records that would be of interest to a story or feature.
-I will provide a list of datasets that you can choose from, but please let me know by the end of January if you have a good candidate.

 Key deadlines: